How to Build a Telemedicine App

 Telemedicine app development requires you to follow the steps to build a HIPAA-compliant app to protect health data.
 Any business that handles protected health information and electronic health records (EHR) must comply with the terms of HIPAA (Health Insurance Portability and Accountability Act).
 Unauthorized use or disclosure of protected health information (PHI) by Covered Entities (e.g., hospitals, doctors, health insurance companies) and Business Associates (third parties such as cloud billing services) brings the risk of severe civil and criminal penalties.

 Telehealth within a HIPAA-compliant app means doing your research to make health information and health records protected.
-You need to fully understand HIPPA rules around PHI before you begin.
+You need to fully understand HIPAA rules around PHI before you begin.

 PHI is a category of information that includes all individually-identifiable health information such as personal info (name, address, date of birth, etc.), health status, past medical records, and payments for health care.
 According to the HIPAA Privacy Rule, any data created, transmitted, received, or stored electronically is considered electronically protected health information (ePHI).
 This includes text chats, medical history, voice chats, and video conferencing.

-In the USA, there are telemedicine app features you must have in place for the software development of a HIPPA-compliant telemedicine solution:
+In the USA, there are telemedicine app features you must have in place for the software development of a HIPAA-compliant telemedicine solution:

 An access control system in which only users with unique usernames and passwords can access electronic PHI.